eastgenomics/eggd_expected_depth/Readme.md

 # expected_depth (DNAnexus Platform App)

 ## What does this app do?
-Calculates the expected depth per gene for a whole sequencing run.
+Calculates the expected read depth per region.

 ## What are typical use cases for this app?
 This app should be executed as part of a DNAnexus workflow for multiple samples.

 ## What data are required for this app to run?
 This app requires all the region coverage files with their indexes and all the flagstat files for the whole run.
+All region coverage files must contain the same set of regions

 ## What does this app output?
 It outputs one file with the expected depth for each genomic region covered by the capture.
 The header contains the script name and all the samples used to calculate this.
 The rest of the file includes the genomic region (chrom, start, end), expected depth for that region and standard deviation.